CrystallizeAPI/design-system/contribute.md

 ### GitHub Actions

-Two actions are added by default:
-- `chromatic` which publishes the stories to Chromatic using the token.
+Three actions come with this project:
-- `main` which installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix
+- `CI -> mail.yml` which installs deps w/ cache, lints, tests, builds on all pushes against a Node and OS matrix, and publish the stories to Chromatic using the token.
+- `Release -> release.yml` which publishes the library on NPM.
+This action only excutes when the PRs gets merged to `master` branch.
 - `size` which comments cost comparison of your library on every pull request using [size-limit](https://github.com/ai/size-limit)

 ## Module Formats
 CJS, ESModules, and UMD module formats are supported.
 The appropriate paths are configured in `package.json` and `dist/index.js` accordingly.

-## Deploying the Example Playground

-## Named Exports

-Per Palmer Group guidelines, [always use named exports.](https://github.com/palmerhq/typescript#exports) Code split inside your React app instead of your React library.

 ## Including Styles
 For vanilla CSS, you can include it at the root directory and add it to the `files` section in your `package.json`, so that it can be imported separately by your users and run through their bundler's loader.